 Synology has also nicely placed some reminder near the NVMe M2 slots to let users know that they would need to push back the retaining catch and also slot in the NVMe M2 SSD in at an angle when installing or removing the device.
 The slots are also labeled 1 and 2 just in case you are not populating both at one go and you will know which slot you are using.

 After completing the hardware portion, the next step is the software configuration.
-To setup the cache, launch the Storage Manager in DSM.
-Under the section on SSD Cache, you should see that currently you don’t have any available SSDs to create caches.
+To set up the cache, launch the Storage Manager in DSM.
+Under the section on SSD Cache, you should see that currently, you don’t have any available SSDs to create caches.
 Before we go ahead and create our SSD Cache, let’s check out the SSD Cache Advisor feature in the Storage Manager.

-The SSD Cache Advisor is feature to evaluate what type and size of SSD cache you will need to better run your Synology volumes.
+The SSD Cache Advisor is a feature to evaluate what type and size of SSD cache you will need to better run your Synology volumes.
 In my case, as I only have one volume, let’s put it to the test prior to the creation of any SSD Cache.

-Based on the results generate, it says that I would need a 4GB SSD Cache as much of my storage is in the ‘Hot’ area.
+Based on the results generated, it says that I would need a 4GB SSD Cache as much of my storage is in the ‘Hot’ area.
 Hmm… 4GB of SSD Cache..
 This means my two pieces of Samsung 960 Evo NVMe M2 1TB SSD are seriously overkill. 😀 Nevertheless, at least the SSD Cache Advisor seems to be working as it should be.

-Going back to the Storage Manager, let’s proceed to create a SSD Cache via the SSD Cache Creation Wizard.
+Going back to the Storage Manager, let’s proceed to create an SSD Cache via the SSD Cache Creation Wizard.
 You will first have to decide between a Read-Write Cache or just a Ready-Only Cache.
 Please note the main difference between them is that any data on a Read-Write Cache yet to be written to permanent storage may be lost should there be any disruption during that period.
 Hence, if your NAS is mission-critical, do consider using a Read-Only Cache.

 Upon confirmation of the creation, the system will create and mount the cache within a 10 minutes process.
-Once the SSD Cache device is created and mounted, you will be able to see the performance and utilization of the SSD Cache in real time in the Storage Manager.
+Once the SSD Cache device is created and mounted, you will be able to see the performance and utilization of the SSD Cache in real-time in the Storage Manager.

 After leaving the system to run over a few days with the SSD Cache, I start to notice that the windows file copy functions, especially writing, seems to speed up by a lot.
 Previously I was only running around the region of 120MB/s but I could reach in excess of 200 MB/s now.
-But of course, this only will have a bigger effect if you are doing massive number or large size file operations with the NAS.
+But of course, this only will have a bigger effect if you are doing massive numbers or large size file operations with the NAS.

-The M2 NVMe Drive Slots on the Synology DiskStation DS918+ provide Synology users with a reasonable option to enhance their Synology setup to better support higher loads requirements without having the need to keep upgrading their investments.
-With a pair of SSD devices as cache, the DS918+ will be able to sustain at least 50% more I/O load without much impact on it’s CPU or memory.
+The M2 NVMe Drive Slots on the Synology DiskStation DS918+ provide Synology users with a reasonable option to enhance their Synology set up to better support higher loads requirements without having the need to keep upgrading their investments.
+With a pair of SSD devices as cache, the DS918+ will be able to sustain at least 50% more I/O load without much impact on its CPU or memory.
 This approach will be more beneficial to Small to Medium Enterprise setups.
-On the other hand, for consumers or prosumers, having the SSD cache may be an overkill.
-It would be useful if Synology would allow the M2 NVMe Drive Slots devices to be used as normal disks slots so that they will not other wise be a white elephant to the users.
+On the other hand, for consumers or prosumers, having the SSD cache may be overkill.
+It would be useful if Synology would allow the M2 NVMe Drive Slots devices to be used as normal disks slots so that they will not otherwise be a white elephant to the users.
 One last point, the Samsung 960 Evo NVMe M2 1TB SSD are really a pair of wild beast by themselves.
 You should consider using them as your boot devices on your PC or laptop if you want to see a sub 10 seconds windows boot up. 🙂